 I am from a fairly small town outside of Baton Rouge, Louisiana.
 I love to dance and watch football.
 I also have a pomsky named Princeton who keeps me busy.
 For my undergraduate studies, I attended Baylor University in Waco, Texas where I earned my BS in Forensic Anthropology in 2021.
 Sic' Em Bears!

 What initially brought you to RVU?
-Why did you decide to pursue this degree?
+Why did you decided to pursue this degree?

 What do you enjoy doing when not at RVU (family life, interests and hobbies)?

 When I am not studying, I enjoy dancing, running, and drawing.
 Outside of school, I enjoy traveling and experiencing different parts of the world.

 What is the best piece of advice you have been given by a professor or student while at RVU?

 Make an organized schedule.
 You will be surprised how much more you are able to accomplish when you have a set schedule.

 My medical interests include cardiology, pediatrics, and emergency medicine.

 What is your favorite memory of being at RVU?

 My favorite memory from being in RVU so far is the community service project that we had to do for medical humanities.
 We went to Denver to help with COVID vaccines given to the community.
 It was a great way to help the community and represent RVU in ways other than academia.